 Bradford is a licensed psychologist in Atlanta Georgia and the creator of the super popular Therapy For Black Girls podcast that we all know and love.

-During this intimate conversation, led by Dr. Joy, she’s joined by longtime community members Jasmine Jones and Mikki Asberry to talk about dealing with transition.
-She kicks off their session by breaking down three very important things every Black woman should know about transitions.
+During this intimate conversation, longtime community members Jasmine Jones and Mikki Asberry joined Dr. Bradford to talk about dealing with transition.
+She kicked off their session by breaking down three very important things every Black woman should know about transitions.